Ensono/stacks-dotnet-packages-core/README.md

 # stacks-dotnet-packages-core

-Common classes used by other the Amido packages and projects
+Common classes used by other Amido packages and projects